PaddlePaddle/book/04.word2vec/README.md

 This is intended as a reference tutorial.
 The source code of this tutorial is located at [book/word2vec](https://github.com/PaddlePaddle/book/tree/develop/04.word2vec).

-For instructions on getting started with PaddlePaddle, see [PaddlePaddle installation guide](https://github.com/PaddlePaddle/book/blob/develop/README.md#running-the-book).
+For instructions on getting started with this book,see [Running This Book](https://github.com/PaddlePaddle/book/blob/develop/README.md#running-the-book).

 ## Background Introduction